-- Medicare B pays for all in-hospital doctors and labs (with copays and coinsurance as appropriate), and
+- Medicare B pays for all in-hospital doctors and labs, with copays and coinsurance as appropriate.

-- Remaining costs are often paid for by a supplementary policy.
+- The remaining costs are often paid for by a supplementary policy.

-- Medicare A is no longer in effect, and
+- Medicare A is no longer in effect.

 - Medicare B is still in effect, but the hospital bills will mount up the longer the patient is in the hospital.

-Furthermore, many seniors who have taken health coverage from a former employer or are still working, do not have Medicare part B. In that case, coverage would be dependent on the individual policies and could result in huge financial costs.
+Furthermore, seniors who have health coverage through a former employer or are still working, may not have Medicare B. In that case, coverage would be dependent on individual policies and could result in huge financial costs.

 Observation Status could continue to affect you even after you have been released from the hospital.

 In order for Medicare to pay for any skilled nursing care, a patient must spend three consecutive days in a hospital as an inpatient.
 Any time spent under observation does not count towards that threshold.
 So, even if the Observation Status is changed during the patient’s stay, those first days will not count.
 And, depending on the length of stay, that patient could be responsible for the full market cost of any in-house rehabilitation or any outpatient therapy they might need, even if prescribed by the doctor.